Highvale

 Highvale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No factor impacts an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially affect this area.
-Notable projects include Moreton Bay Regional Council Planning Scheme, Local Government Infrastructure Plan (LGIP) Interim Amendment No. 1, Brisbane Northern Suburbs Corridor Capacity, and Building Future Hospitals Program.
-The following details those most likely to be relevant.
+No factors influence an area's performance more than changes to local infrastructure projects.
+AreaSearch has identified zero projects that could impact this area.
+Key initiatives include Moreton Bay Regional Council Planning Scheme, Local Government Infrastructure Plan (LGIP) Interim Amendment No. 1, Brisbane Northern Suburbs Corridor Capacity, and Building Future Hospitals Program.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.